sikhote/dougpalm.com/readme.md

 ## notes
 - Built with react, next, now, xo, antd, lodash, and more
-- Stores data in `localStorage` for later retrieval

 ## commands
 - `yarn dev` to develop